rakeshkurakula/multi_gpu_training/README.md

 In the world of deep learning, time is both a constraint and a resource.
 As our models grow in complexity and our datasets expand in size, the time required to train these models becomes a critical bottleneck.
 What started as a simple experiment on a single GPU quickly evolved into a quest for efficiency and scale.

-Our journey began with a simple question: **How can we leverage multiple GPUs to accelerate our training process?**
+Our journey began with a simple question: **How can I leverage multiple GPUs to accelerate our training process?**

 ## The Exploration: Benchmarking Different Strategies

-We embarked on a systematic exploration of multi-GPU training strategies using PyTorch Lightning.
+I embarked on a systematic exploration of multi-GPU training strategies using PyTorch Lightning.
 Our goal was to understand the performance characteristics, trade-offs, and optimal configurations for different workloads.

 ### Throughput Comparison

 ![Throughput Comparison](./benchmark_results/images/throughput_comparison.png)

-Throughput - measured in samples processed per second - revealed even more insights. **DDP consistently outperformed DP across all configurations**, with the gap widening as we added more GPUs.
+Throughput - measured in samples processed per second - revealed even more insights. **DDP consistently outperformed DP across all configurations**, with the gap widening as I added more GPUs.
 With 4 GPUs and a batch size of 128, DDP achieved a remarkable throughput of over 33,000 samples per second - a game-changer for large dataset training.

 The relationship between batch size and throughput was particularly interesting.
 Doubling the batch size didn't just increase throughput proportionally - it often led to super-linear improvements due to better GPU utilization.